Dryander National Park Whitsundays

 • Always let someone know where you are going and when you expect to return.

-• Take plenty of drinking water and snacks with you—remember to pack extras for emergencies.
+• Take plenty of drinking water and snacks with you—pack extras encase of emergencies.

-Always read and heed on-site information and obey signs.
+• Always read and heed access warning, on-site information and signage.

-Cyclones are common along Queensland's tropical coastline.
-Never recreate if a cyclone is imminent and be prepared for an emergency.
+• Severe weather and cyclones are common along the Queensland tropical coastline.
+Never recreate during or after severe weather and always be prepared for an emergency.

-Protect yourself from marine stingers, especially from October to May, although some may be present year-round.
-Always wear a stinger suit when swimming.
+• Protect yourself from marine stingers, especially from October to May, although some may be present year-round.
 See marine stingers for more information.

-Be aware that estuarine crocodiles occur in the waters around this national park.
-Remember, your safety is our concern but your responsibility—always be croc wise in croc country.
+• Be aware that estuarine crocodiles occur in the waters around this national park.
+Always Be Crocwise in Croc Country.

 In an emergency